Bacopa | Brahmi | Water Hyssop

 Bacopa monnieri has been used in Ayurvedic medicine for almost 3000 years.
 One of its main traditional uses has been as a neural tonic to support intelligence, cognitive performance, nervous system rejuvenation, and brain function.
 These traditional uses have made it a favorite nootropic herb.
 Scientific studies on B. monnieri have focused primarily on cognitive function and mood.
 B. monnieri has also shown adaptogenic properties, supporting the brain and nervous system during stress.
 B. monnieri contains saponins called bacosides.
 These compounds, most notably bacosides A and B, are believed to underlie the plant’s nootropic reputation [1,2].
 B. monnieri also has strong antioxidant properties that may contribute to neuroprotective functions in the brain.*

-Bacopa monnieri Leaf Extract is made from aerial parts of the plants harvested in India and uses a 10:1 herb to extract ratio.
+Bacopa monnieri Extract is made from plants harvested in India and uses a 10:1 herb to extract ratio.

-Bacopa monnieri Leaf Extract is standardized to contain 20% bacosides, calculated as the sum of bacopaside I, bacoside A3, bacopaside II, jujubogenin isomer of bacopasaponin C and bacopasaponin C.
+Bacopa monnieri Extract is standardized to contain 20% bacosides (this is the sum of bacosides such as bacopaside I, bacoside A3, bacopaside II, jujubogenin isomer of bacopasaponin C and bacopasaponin C).

 Clinical studies using standardized Bacopa monnieri extracts typically use between 250-640 mg of these concentrated extracts.
-These doses have been equivalent to 3000 to 9000 mg of the dried herb.
+These amounts have been equivalent to 3000 to 9000 mg of the dried herb.
 We consider B. monnieri to be in the adaptogenic herb category, following hormetic dosing principles (see Neurohacker Dosing Principles) with a high likelihood of having a hormetic range (i.e., a dosing range below and above which results could be poorer).
-We have selected to dose this at an amount that is consistent with the studied amount in the human clinical studies for supporting cognitive function and mood.*
+We have selected a serving that is consistent with the studied amount in the human clinical studies for supporting cognitive function and mood.*

 Supports brain function and cognition*